AdobeDocs/experience-manager-64.nl-NL/help/forms/using/minification-javascript-files.md

 ---
-title: Miniatuur van de JavaScript-bestanden
+title: Minification of the JavaScript files
-seo-title: Miniatuur van de JavaScript-bestanden
+seo-title: Minification of the JavaScript files
-description: Instructies voor het genereren van geminificeerde code nadat de werkruimte van AEM Forms is aangepast om de JS-bestanden voor het web te optimaliseren.
+description: Instructions to generate minified code after AEM Forms workspace customizations to optimize the JS files for the web.
-seo-description: Instructies voor het genereren van geminificeerde code nadat de werkruimte van AEM Forms is aangepast om de JS-bestanden voor het web te optimaliseren.
+seo-description: Instructions to generate minified code after AEM Forms workspace customizations to optimize the JS files for the web.
 uuid: ad91e380-a988-4740-9534-e09657e0322a
 contentOwner: robhagat
 content-type: reference